patrickmoffitt/bootstrap-example/README.md

-A Demonstration of How to Use Bootstrap and jQuery to Build an Electron Application.
+A Demonstration of How to Use Bootstrap and jQuery to Build an Electron Application
 ------------------------------------------------------------------------

 What is Electron?